Slashdot effect: Extent

-Communities

 When the targeted website has a community-based structure, the term can also refer to the secondary effect of having a large group of new users suddenly set up accounts and start to participate in the community.
 While in some cases this has been considered a good thing, in others it is viewed with disdain by the prior members, as quite often the sheer number of new people brings many of the unwanted aspects of Slashdot along with it, such as trolling, vandalism, and newbie-like behavior.
 This bears some similarity to the 1990s Usenet concept of Eternal September.

 Assistance and prevention

 Many solutions have been proposed for sites to deal with the Slashdot effect.

 There are several systems that automatically mirror any Slashdot-linked pages to ensure that the content remains available even if the original site becomes unresponsive.
 Sites in the process of being Slashdotted may be able to mitigate the effect by temporarily redirecting requests for the targeted pages to one of these mirrors.
 Slashdot does not mirror the sites it links to on its own servers, nor does it endorse a third party solution.
 Mirroring of content may constitute a breach of copyright and, in many cases, cause ad revenue to be lost for the targeted site.